 The size of the gold dollar is a major turn-off to many collectors.
 It is hard to justify paying thousands – or even tens of thousands – of dollars for a coin that is about the size of an average adult’s thumbnail.

-Another negative about the Dahlonega gold dollar series is the fact that many are among the most crudely struck coins ever produced in this country.
+Another negative about the Dahlonega gold coins dollar series is the fact that many are among the most crudely struck coins ever produced in this country.
 They are certainly not pretty enough that they can be shown to admiring friends, and their crudeness puzzles most non-specialists.

 The very reasons that cause some people to dislike gold dollars are the same reasons that others like them.
-Like the runt of the litter, they are so small and can be so ugly that this gives them a certain charm.
+As the runt of the litter, they are so small and can be so ugly that this gives them a certain charm.
 Their crudeness adds to their allure as well.
 Just like a classic New England folk art portrait from the 18th or early 19th century, a Dahlonega gold dollar paints an accurate picture of the harshness and uncertainty of life in North Georgia in the decade leading up to the Civil War.

 The Dahlonega gold dollar series is the most expensive of the three denominations to collect on a coin-by-coin basis.
-A complete set of thirteen coins in nice Extremely Fine grades will cost approximately $100,000+.
+A complete set of 13 coins in nice Extremely Fine grades will cost approximately $100,000+.

 Every Dahlonega gold dollar is reasonably available in About Uncirculated grades, and the obstacles to completing such a set are available funds and the level of fussiness that a specific collector has.
 A complete set in grades ranging from About Uncirculated-50 to About Uncirculated-58 will cost approximately $150,000-200,000+.
 A complete set in Mint State is a formidable but not impossible challenge if the collector is patient, and if he works with a knowledgeable specialized dealer who can assist him in locating such rare issues as the 1855-D, 1856-D, 1860-D, and 1861-D.

-The Dahlonega quarter eagles are the most challenging of the three denominations.
+The Dahlonega gold coins quarter eagles are the most challenging of the three denominations.
 They can also be the most frustrating.
 Many collectors seek immediate gratification as they build a set.
 Assembling a high quality, complete set of Dahlonega quarter eagles requires a great deal of patience.
 A number of dates in this series (such as the 1840-D, 1841-D, 1842-D, and the 1854-D through 1856-D) are quite rare in any grade, and high quality examples are very challenging to locate.
 This is further compounded by the fact that many are found with crude strikes and poorly-prepared planchets.

 The extreme difficulty of putting together a Dahlonega quarter set is what attracts many collectors.
 They appreciate the fact that they cannot assemble a set merely by making a few phone calls to dealers or attending an auction or two.
 They believe, correctly, that the best coins to buy are the ones that do not become available with any degree of frequency.